 Get In Line

-This is part [part not set] of 12 in the series 26 Songs
+This entry is in the series 26 Songs

 Lately I’ve been thinking a lot about lines.
 It’s not that I didn’t know there are crazy lines in New York, although I feel like now that I have officially lived in New York for over a year in total, that lining up for things in New York have really become something personal to me.
 I mean, firstly, there are the lines you expect: